open-contracting/kingfisher-process/docs/querying-data.rst

 .. tip:: Filtering on status fields

-  The ``tender``, ``award`` and ``contract`` fields in OCDS all have a ``.status`` property.
+  The ``tender``, ``award`` and ``contract`` objects in OCDS all have a ``.status`` property.

-  Consider which statuses you want to include or exclude from your analysis, for example you might wish to exclude pending and cancelled contracts when calculating the total value of contracts entered into by each buyer.
+  Consider which statuses you want to include or exclude from your analysis, for example you might wish to exclude pending and cancelled contracts when calculating the total value of contracts for each buyer.

   The `OCDS codelist documentation <https://standard.open-contracting.org/latest/en/schema/codelists/#>`__ describes the meaning of the statuses for each object.